-- All printed materials distributed by the department list the campus police telephone number: 202-319-5111.
+- Printed materials distributed by the department list the campus police telephone number: 202-319-5111.
 This number can be used to report incidents and obtain police service 24 hours a day.
 Throughout the year, the crime prevention unit provides safety and security presentations in residence halls and other campus locations.
-Safety information is distributed at presentations, meetings, and seminars, and is available at Public Safety headquarters. - The Department of Public Safety provides information on the locations and use of emergency telephones and how to contact DPS in the event of an emergency. - The procedure for reporting criminal and suspicious activity is explained at crime prevention and safety presentations, as well as new student and employee orientations. - Crime Prevention and safety tips are used to alert the University community about current and on-going trends, warn them of criminal activity, and solicit their help in preventing and crime-solving. - All crime prevention and community programs are evaluated annually to ensure they are effective, and to determine whether or not they are effective and if they should be continued.
+Safety information is distributed at presentations, meetings, and seminars, and is available at Public Safety headquarters. - The Department of Public Safety provides information on the locations and use of emergency telephones and how to contact DPS in the event of an emergency. - The procedure for reporting criminal and suspicious activity is explained at crime prevention and safety presentations, as well as new student and employee orientations. - Crime prevention and safety tips are used to alert the University community about current and ongoing trends, warn them of criminal activity, and solicit their help in preventing and solving crimes. - All crime prevention and community programs are evaluated annually to determine whether or not they are effective.